dappur/framework/README.md

-# Dappur PHP App Skeleton
+# Dappur PHP Framework
-PHP app skeleton including the Slim PHP micro framework, Twig templating engine, Eloquent ORM database interactions, Phinx database migrations, Sentinel user management, Monolog w/ Logentries Support, form validation with CSRF protection, cookie management and site config.
+PHP App Framework built on the Slim PHP Micro Framework, Twig templating engine, Eloquent ORM database interactions, Phinx database migrations, Sentinel user management, Monolog w/ Logentries Support, form validation with CSRF protection, cookie management, database controlled config and Cloudinary CMS integration.

+This is a lightweight full featured framework intended for PHP developers who need an open source fast and reliable framework.
+Have your new projects up and running in minutes with the provided basic bootstrap pages and basic bootstrap admin.

 ----------